WICG/privacy-preserving-ads/API Details.md

 # Ad Selection API details

 This document describes the proposed API for the Ad Selection API proposal.The Ad Selection API aims to have a common API surface area with other similar proposals targeting the same use cases (i.e., the Protected Audience API) with the hope of requiring a lower cognitive load for comparing and contrasting proposals as well as to ease experimentation and adoption by web developers.
-You can see concepts and primitives referenced here described in the [ad selection overview](Ad+Selection+Overview.md).
+You can see concepts and primitives referenced here described in the [ad selection overview](Ad%20Selection%20Overview.md).

 ### API shape
 The Ad Selection API aims to maximize syntactic compatibility with the [Protected Audience API](https://github.com/WICG/turtledove/blob/main/FLEDGE.md) to help ease industry adoption of various proposals.
 Therefore,  where possible, the same primitives will be available.
-Examples include`navigator.joinAdInterestGroup(…)`, `navigator.leaveAdInterestGroup(…)`,  `navigator.getInterestGroupAdAuctionData(…)`, and `navigator.runAdAuction(…)`.
+Examples include`navigator.joinAdInterestGroup()`, `navigator.leaveAdInterestGroup()`,  `navigator.getInterestGroupAdAuctionData()`, and `navigator.runAdAuction()`.
 However, they may function differently and/or provide additional functionality to protect users' privacy and/or increase utility.
 We strive to make any differences easy to understand and unlikely to create user-visible site compatibility issues.

 ### On-device vs. server auction
 Purely on-device auctions are a promising concept; however, we currently believe there are considerable downsides.